The effective management of risk is integral to delivering our strategy

 Cause

 Geopolitical disputes including armed conflict involving world powers and restrictions or constraints to free trade can have a direct impact on commodity prices.
-Furthermore, significant elections are due to take place in FY 24 which could alter the outlook for commitments to climate change reduction and the speed at which countries commit to the energy transition.
-In other jurisdictions, economic stimulus packages targeted to shield economies from reduced demand or inflation can directly impact commodity demand and therefore prices.
+Furthermore, the results of recent elections could alter the outlook for commitments to climate change reduction and the speed at which countries commit to the energy transition.

 The introduction of new policies linked to natural resources or capital controls as a result of changes in the domestic politics of the countries our counterparties operate may impact our business.